planetary-research/pre-launch-website/docs/faq.md

 ## What is the long-term strategy for funding the journal?

 The Planetary Research Cooperative intends to create a consortium of national space agencies and planetary science funding organisms that will commit to assuring the operational costs of the journal.
 If 10 partners join such a consortium, it would only be necessary for each to contribute about 3000 € per year.
-To guard against unforeseen rises in publication costs or a drop in institutional funding, the journal aims to build a cash reserve that is the equivalent operational costs for two years.
+To guard against unforeseen rises in publication costs or a drop in institutional funding, the journal aims to build a cash reserve that is the equivalent of operational costs for two years.

 ## Will the journal be indexed by Web of Science and Scopus?